turris-cz/user-docs/docs/hw/omnia/rescue_modes.md

     Your current state is saved in a snapshot.
 You can later cheery-pick changes you still want by using [Schnapps](../../geek/schnapps/schnapps.md).

+!!! tip
+    You can achieve the same results by calling `schnapps rollback factory` from CLI.

 ## Re-flash router

 !!! warning